dotnet/dotnet-monitor/documentation/security-considerations.md

 ### Kubernetes

 For Kubernetes, a preferred alternative is to mount your secrets in the file system with restricted access - for more information and an example of how to do this, view the [Kubernetes documentation](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#create-a-pod-that-has-access-to-the-secret-data-through-a-volume).
-For additional information on how secrets work in Kubernetes, view the [documentation](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#create-a-secret).
+For additional information on how secrets work in Kubernetes, view the following [documentation](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#create-a-secret).

 ## Item 3